 This is exactly right: your 'rules' - the system of principles you respect regarding your idiolect - are the same whether you obey them on any given occasion or not.
-You might have good reasons for not obeying them (you're acting in a play, or you're trying to fool enemy agents by pretending not to be a native speaker, or you're imitating someone else's bad English in a comedy routine, or any number of other reasons).
+You might have good reasons for not obeying them (you're acting in a play, or you're trying to fool enemy agents by pretending not to be a native speaker, or you're imitating someone else's bad English in a comedy routine, or whatever).

-But how can there be a NORMATIVE rule, defining what is right, without it therefore being the case that you ought to do what's right?
-Don't philosophers always take the normative notion of what's right to be intimately tied up with concepts such as moral duty, and more generally, what you ought to do?
+But how can there be a NORMATIVE rule defining what is right without it therefore being the case that you ought to do what's right?
+Isn't the notion of what's right intimately tied up with the concept of duty and what you ought to do?

 Alan Millar (2004) elaborates at length on what is effectively this point.
-He draws the necessary distinction, between (i) defining what is correct and (ii) advising people about what they should do.
-When a practice is governed by a certain 'rule' (or as I would prefer to put it, when it respects a certain constraint), then 'Participating in the practice makes one subject to that [constraint]' (pp. 168-9); and it is true that if you are subject to it there is a certain sense in which you ought to obey it.
-But grammatical constraints are not laws of physics: they can be ignored or broken.
-Millar remarks that you may participate in a practice yet also flout the rules of constraints governing it.
+He draws exactly the distinction we need - between (i) defining what is correct and (ii) advising people about what they should do.
+When a practice is governed by a certain 'rule' (or respects a certain constraint, as I would say), 'Participating in the practice makes one subject to that rule' (pp. 168-9); and if you are subject to it there is a certain sense in which you ought to obey it.
+But 'rules' (constraints) are not laws of physics: they can be ignored or broken.
+You 'may participate in the practice and also flout the rules.'

-He acknowledges that 'participating in a practice incurs a commitment to following its governing rules and therefore to doing what the rules prescribe': after all if you aim to be thought of as a participant in a practice and you don't respect its defining principles, you can hardly be taken seriously as a participant.
-But from the fact that a practice is rule-governed, according to Millar, 'It does not follow that one ought to follow the rules' (or respect the constraints, as I would put it).
+Of course, it is true that 'participating in a practice incurs a commitment to following its governing rules and therefore to doing what the rules prescribe': if you aim to be thought of as a participant in a practice and you don't even follow its defining principles, you're not even trying.
+(Compare Ruth Millikan's remark that 'The rules of chess don't tell you that you can't quit, but only what would constitute going on': Millikan 2005, p.
+148.)

+However, crucially, according to Millar 'It does not follow that one ought to follow the rules.'
 Why not?
 Why is that not a self-contradiction?
-Because 'it might be that one ought instead to WITHDRAW
+Because 'it might be that one ought instead to withdraw from the practice.'

-FROM THE PRACTICE' (emphasis added).

-Applying this thinking to linguistic prescriptions (though that is not Millar's focus), consider the constraint that defines the so-called 'split infinitive.'
-Defining it with full rigour is less straightforward than people tend to think (because we need to leave room for possibilities like verb phrase ellipsis, parenthetical interruptions, etc.), but loosely we can say that the constraint forbids adjuncts from being linearly positioned between the infinitival marker to and the head verb of the infinitival complement that it introduces.
-The constraint draws a distinction between phrases that respect it (which are thereby defined as well-formed or 'good') and phrases that don't (which the constraint classifies as erroneous or 'bad').
+To apply this to the case of a linguistic prescription (though that is not Millar's focus), consider the constraint that defines the so-called 'split infinitive.'
+Defining it with full rigour is not entirely straightforward (because of phenomena like verb phrase ellipsis and parenthetical interruptions), and the term is a misnomer (English does not have an infinitive verb form), but here we can simply say that the constraint forbids adjuncts from being linearly positioned between the infinitival marker to and the head verb of the infinitival complement that it introduces.
+The constraint draws a distinction between phrases that respect it (which are tacitly defined as well-formed or 'good') and phrases that don't (which the constraint defines as erroneous or 'bad').
 Yet nothing follows from it about what anyone should do.

-A syntactician might formulate the constraint against 'split infinitives' simply as a prerequisite for searching out sentences in literary works that violate it.
-That is exactly what George Curme (1930) did more than a century ago: his compendious work Syntax cites large numbers of attested literary examples (pp. 458-467, esp. pp. 461-465).
+A syntactician might formulate the constraint against 'split infinitives' simply as a prerequisite for searching out sentences in literary works that violate it, exactly as George Curme (1930) did more than a century ago - his compendious work Syntax cites large numbers of attested literary examples (pp. 458-467, esp. pp. 461-465).
 Curme held the view that 'split infinitives' are natural, frequent, and useful in English writing, and have been attested over many centuries.
 In his view it is the people who urge avoidance who are making a mistake.
-But he can't even make that point without formulating the constraint.